We-P/Project-C/logging/Jenkins/Jenkins_job_logs/README.md

 # Ansible playbook for shipping jenkins job logs to elk stack
 This playbook installs and configures logstash plugin on jenkins server.
 Further, it creates a corresponding index on elk server on which the jenkins job logs are stored.
+It also imports a sample dashboard for jenkins jobs on the elk server.

 ## Setup
 - Clone or download the repo to your Ansible machine